Love

 Giving and getting good communication (even about difficult topics) can be stimulating, bonding, and enjoyable.
 With good communication skills, you and your partner will be much more likely to handle the relationship challenges that come your way.

-Christine Schoenwald is a writer, performer, and teacher who loves writing and performing personal narratives.
-She's had pieces in The Los Angeles Times, Salon, Woman's Day, Purple Clover, Bustle, and is a regular contributor to Ravishly and YourTango.
-Check out her website or her Facebook page.
+Christine Schoenwald is a writer, performer, and teacher.
+She's been featured in The Los Angeles Times, Salon, Woman's Day, Purple Clover, Bustle, and is a regular contributor to Ravishly and YourTango.